 The fix: Mix up your workout routine to incorporate variety.
 For instance, you might take an early-morning walk on Monday and Wednesday…visit the gym Tuesday, Thursday and Friday mornings (doing different activities at each visit)…and then, on weekends, go for a bike ride, swim or hike.

 If you love the caffeine jolt from a cup of coffee, the news is good.
 Though coffee used to be considered unhealthy, medical research shows that most people can safely drink several cups a day, and it even may bring health benefits.
 Drinking coffee has been linked with lower risk for depression, Parkinson’s disease, diabetes and other illnesses.

-Though it may seem fiscally and environmentally responsible to purchase a reusable metallic filter, doing so may cause a rise in your cholesterol.
+Common mistake: Though it may seem fiscally and environmentally responsible to purchase a reusable metallic filter, doing so may cause a rise in your cholesterol.
 Why?
 Paper filters absorb—and therefore block—a substance called cafestol that is found in the oil contained in coffee beans.
 Cafestol stimulates the production of LDL (bad) cholesterol, the kind you’re better off keeping low.

-Use paper coffee filters if you have high cholesterol or want to prevent it.
+The fix: Use paper coffee filters if you have high cholesterol or want to prevent it.
 In addition to avoiding metal filters, don’t use a French press or K-cups.

 4. You hit the snooze button on your alarm clock.